roho2/ClientDatabaseApp/README.md

 This application allows you to connect to your MySql server and execute sql commands from the GUI.
 It is built in Java using Swing to create the GUI.

+NOTE: To have program work properly you must download JDBC Driver and add to CLASS path.

 There are 3 sections to the GUI.

 1. Login Area: